 - Under the direction of senior staff, support the development of new business by conducting background research on programs, award history, and agency goals and objectives.

 - Perform other duties as assigned.

-- Basic knowledge of the principles, processes, and methods of social science research through reading literature and experience in the field; basic understanding of routine sampling procedures and of quantitative/qualitative analysis.
+- Basic knowledge of the principles, processes, and methods of survey research through reading literature and experience in the field; basic understanding of routine sampling procedures and of quantitative analysis.

 - Problem solving skills.

 - Ability to work on multiple projects simultaneously.